Permissions

 YOLO Mode

-To skip all prompts, toggle YOLO with the /yolo command.
+To skip all prompts, toggle YOLO with the /yolo command, or run with --yolo.
 Explicit deny rules still apply.

 To start in YOLO mode every time: